-It’s also important for you to know what’s normal for your body and to be aware of symptoms of cancer, as early detection improves the chances of successful treatment.
-We suggest that you do a simple monthly breast self-exam to check your own breasts for lumps or anything that seems unusual.
+You need to know what’s normal for your body.
+Be aware of symptoms of cancer, as early detection improves the chances of successful treatment.
+It's suggested that you do a simple monthly breast self-exam to check your breasts for lumps or anything that seems unusual.

 Risk factors for breast cancer

 The most common sign of breast cancer is a new lump or mass.
-A lump that is painless, hard, and has uneven edges is more likely to be cancer.
-But some cancers are tender, soft and rounded.
-It's important to have anything unusual checked by a doctor.
+A painless lump that is hard and has uneven edges is more likely to be cancer.
+Some cancers are tender, soft and rounded.
+You need to have anything unusual checked by a doctor.
 The signs and symptoms for men and women are the same.

 Other possible signs of breast cancer can include: